 Anderson Technologies hears many first-hand accounts of clients struggling to cope with sub-par yet well-known applications.
 If you’re fighting poor cloud services and incompatible programs, consider Microsoft Office 365 Business to make your company’s operations cohesive and your applications more integrated.

-What Does Office 365 Offer?
+What Does Microsoft Office 365 Offer?

 Depending on your business software needs, Microsoft offers several license plans to fit your budget.

 Here are three popular choices for small businesses:

 - Business Essentials provides users with business email and other collaborative services such as Skype for Business, Microsoft Teams, SharePoint intranet, and OneDrive cloud storage and sharing.
 It is meant to help your team members work together effectively from many different locations at a reasonable price point but does not include ongoing licensing for standard Office products like Word, Excel, etc.

 - Business is for those who want cloud licensing for applications such as Word, Excel, PowerPoint, and Outlook, but not business email or many of the collaborative options.
 It also offers OneDrive cloud storage and sharing services.
 With this option, you receive both installed and web-accessible versions of the Office product family.

 - Business Premium includes everything in Business Essentials and Office 365 Business, as well as extras such as Microsoft StaffHub and Business Center.